ramkola/sqldf/README.md

 # sqldf
-Library for quering DataFrames using SQL
+Library for quering DataFrames using SQL.